Pregnancy is never boring.

 Moods change at the drop of a hat.

 Picture this; you are having a conversation with your wife.
-In that same conversation, she is laughing, crying, angry, and then laughing again.
+She is laughing, crying, angry, and then laughing again in that same conversation.
 It doesn’t follow the same pattern, and it is very sporadic.
 Try to keep up.

 Do as much as you can to ensure your partner is not going to get too angry, or sad.

-Respect that it is a sudden rush of hormones that are driving these moods.
+Respect that a sudden rush of hormones is driving these moods.
 Do not get drawn into pointless disagreements for the sake of it.

 During my wife’s pregnancy, arguments were rare (I don’t tend to argue anyway, life is too short), so I got away with it.
 Some dads paint an entirely different picture, though.

 Know how to make your baby move

 During pregnancy, one of the things a dad needs to know is how to make his baby move.

-There will be times when the baby’s activity slows down, and there will be times when it just will no quit moving around.
+There will be times when the baby’s activity slows down, and there will be times when it will not quit moving around.

 You need to ask mom regularly if she has felt the baby move recently, just to make sure everything is cool.